 - Wednesday, Nov.
-20, 1-3 p.m. — Stephanie Coontz, M.A. — Shifting Terrain: The Changing Context of Family Sustainability and Healthy Relationships — sponsored by Utah State University Department of Human Development and Family Studies
+20, 1-3 p.m. — Stephanie Coontz, M.A. — The Social Context of Sustainability Strategies and "Success Sequences" — sponsored by Utah State University Department of Human Development and Family Studies

 - Thursday, Nov.
 21, 10:15-11:45 a.m. — Valerie Maholmes, Ph.D., CAS — Supporting and Sustaining Research on Children and Families: Research Priorities and Future Directions — sponsored by University of Illinois at Urbana–Champaign

 - Friday, Nov.
 22, 10:15-11:45 a.m. — Cynthia García Coll, Ph.D. — Children of Immigrant Backgrounds: Contribution or Burden? — sponsored by Florida State University

 - Saturday, Nov.
 23, 9:15-10:45 a.m. — Rubén Parra-Cardona, Ph.D. — Closing the Gap Between Two Countries: 10 Years of Implementation of a U.S.-Mexico Program of Parenting Prevention Research With Underserved Populations — sponsored by University of Georgia Department of Human Development and Family Science

 These sessions will be streamed online.
 Read more below about each plenary presenter.